vking34/aws-developer-associate/dynamodb/README.md

 - Strongly Consistent Read: if we read just after a write, we will get the correct data

-- One RCU represents one strongly consistent read per second, or two eventually consistent reads per second, for an item up to 4KB in size
+- One RCU represents __1 strongly consistent read per second, or 2 eventually consistent reads per second, for an item up to 4KB in size__

 - If the items are larger than 4KB, more RCU are consumed